Medical

 Discussion

 In this project in-vitro cell line model system was conducted to investigate the effect of MEL on BCL-2 and BCL-XL expression during DIC in the H9C2 cell cardiomyocyte, and the main results are as follows: (I) DOX-induced apoptosis via immensely downregulating the anti-apoptotic BCL-2 gene expression (II) pre-incubation with MEL for 24hrs had partially prevented DOX-induced apoptosis via moderately upregulating BCL-2 gene expression.
-(III) Similarly, pre-treatment with MEL effectively alleviates DOX-induced apoptosis, improving cell survival by enhancing the level of anti – apoptotic BCL-XL pathway molecule in the H9c2 cardiomyocytes (Figures bcl-2&bcl-xl).
+(III) Similarly, pre-treatment with MEL effectively alleviates DOX-induced apoptosis, improving cell survival by enhancing the level of anti-apoptotic BCL-XL pathway molecule in the H9c2 cardiomyocytes (Figures bcl-2&bcl-xl).

-Similarly (NE,1) established DOX-treated H9c2 cells displayed a significantly decreased expression in the anti-apoptotic protein, Bcl-2 with simultaneous induction of cytochrome c release, increased Bax expression, activated caspase-9 and caspase-3.
+Similarly, (NE,1) established DOX-treated H9c2 cells displayed a significantly decreased expression in the anti-apoptotic protein, Bcl-2, with simultaneous induction of cytochrome c release, increased Bax expression, activated caspase-9 and caspase-3.
 This finding highlights the crucial function of BCL-2 in the DOX-mediated intrinsic mitochondrial pathway of apoptosis in cardiomyocytes.

-Melatonin attenuated DOX-induced apoptosis
+Melatonin attenuated DOX-induced apoptosis.

 Figure 2: Intrinsic (A) and extrinsic (B) pathways: A, MEL blocks JNK, BAX, BID upregulating anti-apoptotic BCL-2 to inhibit cytochrome c release, in turn, inactivate caspase -9 and caspase -3.
 B, MEL inhibits Fas, TRAIL and TNF receptors from activating caspase-8 and downregulates t-Bid.
-Both pathways prevent cytoskeleton contraction, blebbing and DNA fragmentation to avert apoptotic cell death
+Both pathways prevent cytoskeleton contraction, blebbing and DNA fragmentation to avert apoptotic cell death.

 Remarkably In this present finding MEL or DOX alone showed no obvious alteration on anti-apoptosis BCL-XL expression, however, under stress condition MEL + DOX significantly inhibited cardiomyocytes apoptosis via heightening the level of pro-survival BCL-Xl.
 Therefore, it’s possible that MEL excretes its antioxidant protective ability in a stress environment such as DIC.
 This finding is supported by colleagues, MEL alone treated H9C2 cells showed no alteration in SIRT2 and SIRT3, whilst MEL + DOX significantly blocked DOX-induced inhibition of both genes that are involved in regulating the apoptosis pathways including BCL-2 and BXL-XL genes.
-Furthermore, pre-treatment with MLT restored SIRT1 and SIRT3 expression in DOX exposed H9c2 cells and uncommonly, MLT alone decreased the SIRT1 expression.
-This corroborates with the current result which demonstrates that it is probable that MLT releases its protective effect in tension surroundings.
+Furthermore, pre-treatment with MLT restored SIRT1 and SIRT3 expression in DOX-exposed H9c2 cells, and uncommonly, MLT alone decreased the SIRT1 expression.
+This corroborates with the current result, which demonstrates that it is probable that MLT releases its protective effect in intense surroundings.
 Similarly, in the in-vivo model, SIRT1 inhibited the expression of pro-apoptotic proteins Bax, cleaved caspase-3 and increased the expression of Bcl-xL (Liu et al., 2016; Hsu et al., 2010).
 Suggesting that increasing BCL-XL/ BAX ratios through activation of SIRT1 stimulates cardiomyocyte survival during cardiac failure.

 Melatonin on DOX-induced autophagy